ernovoseller/ernovoseller.github.io/index.md

 <br/>
 ## About Me

-I am a postdoctoral fellow at the Army Research Lab, working with [Dr. Nicholas Waytowich](https://scholar.google.com/citations?user=leelUAgAAAAJ&hl=en).
+I am a postdoctoral fellow at the US Army Research Lab, working with [Dr. Nicholas Waytowich](https://scholar.google.com/citations?user=leelUAgAAAAJ&hl=en).
 Previously, I was a postdoctoral researcher and [CI Fellow](https://cifellows2020.org/) at UC Berkeley, working with Professor [Ken Goldberg](https://goldberg.berkeley.edu/) in the [AUTOLAB](http://autolab.berkeley.edu/).
 I completed my PhD in Control and Dynamical Systems at Caltech, where I was fortunate to be advised by Professors [Yisong Yue](http://yisongyue.com/) and [Joel W. Burdick](http://eas.caltech.edu/people/jburdick).
 My research focuses on human-in-the-loop learning, sequential decision-making, and robot learning.
 Outside of research, my other goals include positively impacting people’s lives through teaching and outreach.

 <!--robot learning and manipulation and includes work on reinforcement learning, human-in-the-loop learning, and simulation-to-reality transfer.
 My PhD work centered on human-in-the-loop learning with applications to robotic exoskeleton walking.
 More broadly, my interests include creating intelligent assistive devices, learning from human feedback, sequential decision-making, and applications of machine learning to robotics and healthcare.
 Outside of research, my other goals include positively impacting people’s lives through teaching and outreach.-->